 - build-test-and-notify

-In the config file above, we have specified the Node.js orb version to be used from the CircleCI orbs registry and installed all the dependencies for our project.
-We then set up the command to run the test for our application.
+In this config file, you have specified the Node.js orb version to be used from the CircleCI orbs registry and installed all the dependencies for the project.
+Then you set up the command to run the test for the application.

 Setting up the project on CircleCI